ThoughtWorksInc/daffy/docs/index.md

 # Daffy

-**DataFrame validation with decorators for pandas, Polars, Modin, and PyArrow.**

-Daffy validates DataFrame columns, types, and values at function boundaries.
-Think of it as **type hints for DataFrames**: declare what you expect, catch mismatches early, keep documentation in sync with code.
+**Validate pandas and Polars DataFrames with Python decorators.**

+Daffy catches missing columns, wrong data types, and invalid values at runtime — before they cause errors downstream in your data pipeline.
+Just add decorators to your functions.

+Also supports Modin and PyArrow DataFrames.

 <div class="grid cards" markdown>